 Since additives play a significant role in base oil blending and subsequent formulations as they are critical materials in improving specification and performance of oils.
 The trend as stated above has had an enormous impact on the industry’s development over the past and is expected to continue driving the global lubricant additives market.

-Selection of additives is largely dependent on the lubricant’s end-use, such as in automotive engines, hydraulic systems, gears, and bearings, their usage varies accordingly.
-Consumer requirement for application specific lubricating oil is expected to influence consumption patterns in the industry across regions.
+The selection of additives is largely dependent on the lubricant’s end-use, such as in automotive engines, hydraulic systems, gears, and bearings, their usage varies accordingly.
+Consumer requirement for application-specific lubricating oil is expected to influence consumption patterns in the industry across regions.

 The global industry is segmented on the basis of product as dispersants, viscosity index improvers, detergents, anti-wear additives, antioxidants, and friction modifiers among others such as corrosion inhibitors and emulsifiers.